kimberashman/latex-diffs/README.md

 # latex-diffs
 This app determines if two texts are the same.
 I made this to help me determine if an edit has been made to a paragraph (if tracked changes were off).

-Check it out here:

 ## To Do:
 * Highlight differences in paragraphs